vindognz/snakeOS/README.md

    sudo dd if=out/os.img of=/dev/sdX bs=512 conv=fsync
    ```

-   > Replace `/dev/sdX` with your actual USB device.
+   > Remember to replace `/dev/sdX` with your actual USB device.
 Please be careful.

 2. Reboot your PC and boot from USB in legacy BIOS mode (disable UEFI if needed).